Know an environmental hero? Nominate them!

 Past winners have included the Lake Champlain Committee, Sally Laughlin, a leading wildlife advocate and scientist, whose work was instrumental in restoring three species of endangered birds in Vermont, and Michael Smith, who turned an abandoned, overgrown forest into an environmental oasis with miles of trails in the city of Rutland.

-Nominations must be submitted by May 31st, 2017, with a winner selected and announced in the early summer.
+Nominations must be submitted by March 30th, with a winner selected and announced this spring.
 Read the Nomination Guidelines for more information.